 It’s true, every man woman and child who has ever lived has watched the Sun going round the Earth, but today almost every man woman and child alive ignores what they can see and believes what they are told, that the Earth goes round the Sun.
-There is a reason why we are told this, which is given on the Page on The Great Change, but it is not because it explains the way we see the Sun move.
+There is a reason why we are told this, which is given on this Page, but it is not because it explains the way we see the Sun move.
 The Sun rises and sets not because the Sun is going round the Earth, or even because the Earth is going round the Sun, but because it is rotating on its axis.
 When they are back at the Lighthouse Sam gets out his little globe.

 The Earth is tilted on its axis by about 23½°.
 How we see the Sun depends upon where we live on the Earth, for example in England the Sun is due South at mid-day but to people living in Australia it is due North.
 Sam and all his friends live in the region we call the Northern Temperate Zone, between the Tropic of Cancer and the Arctic Circle (as do most Europeans, Americans, Chinese and Japanese) so it is their view of the Sun and Moon and Night Sky that Sam tells them about and explains.
 There is more about this on another Page.